Between Your Legs: Plot

 Javier, a freelance screenwriter, and Miranda, a telephonist at a radio station, meet one evening at a therapy group to combat sex addiction.
 Javier's wife has left him because he was tricked by a woman called Azucena into recounting his sexual fantasies over a phoneline and cassettes of his imaginary activities are on sale throughout Madrid.
 Miranda, while walking her dog after her husband has gone to work and her daughter to school, can't resist quick encounters with men.

 Immediately attracted to one another, in the car park after the session Javier and Miranda get into the back of an abandoned car.
 When a corpse is found in the car next morning, the police enquiry is headed by Félix, who is Miranda's husband.
 He would be delighted to pin the murder onto Javier, who he has seen with Miranda.

-After putting all her sleeping pills into Félix's soup, Miranda goes with luggage and dog to the hotel where Javier is staying.
-While making love with her, he has a traumatic flashback.
-He had gone to the flat of Azucena, who was blackmailing him, and as they made love he discovered that “she” was a transvestite.
+After putting all her sleeping pills into Félix's soup, Miranda goes with her luggage and dog to the hotel where Javier is staying.
+While having sex with her, he has a traumatic flashback.
+He had gone to the flat of Azucena, who was blackmailing him, and as they had sex he discovered that “she” was a transvestite.
 Enraged beyond control at this further betrayal, he had killed “her” and put the body in the car.
 Going straight to the airport, Javier, Miranda and dog board a plane that looks Brazilian.
 Félix, having bought a puppy to replace the lost pet, meets his daughter off the school bus.